Get E-Book

 Synchronous Dispatch: emit()

-This is the thing about EventEmitter that trips people up. emit() is synchronous.
-Completely, entirely synchronous.
+The behavior that ties those registration details together is synchronous dispatch.
 When you call emit('data', chunk), every listener registered for 'data' runs on the current call stack, in registration order, before emit() returns.
-There's no queueing, no deferring, no microtask scheduling.
+There is no queueing, no deferring, and no microtask scheduling.

 ee.on('tick', () => console.log('A'));